 Silver Spring, MD 20910

-The Bachelor of Science in in Public Health program is designed for students pursuing a professional degree in the field of Environmental Public Health and/or Social and Behavioral Science.
-This program is the first of its kind at the undergraduate level in the Adventist Education System that provides concentration in Environmental Health and Social & Behavioral Sciences.
+The Bachelor of Science in Public Health program is designed for students pursuing a professional degree in the field of Environmental Public Health and/or Social and Behavioral Science.
+This program is the first of its kind at the undergraduate level in the Adventist Education System that provides a concentration in Environmental Health and Social & Behavioral Sciences.

-The BSPH program aims to improve human health through the development and application of knowledge that prevents disease, protects the public from harmful substances in the environment and promotes public health at the local, national and global level.
+The BSPH program aims to improve human health through the development and application of knowledge that prevents disease, protects the public from harmful substances in the environment and promotes public health at the local, national and global levels.
 A degree in BSPH also prepares students for certification as a Registered Environmental Health Specialists (REHS) that qualifies for entry-level positions in the field of environmental health.

 Our program is recommended for pre-medical, pre-dental students wishing to secure a job while preparing for medical, dental, or physical therapy, physician’s assistant, and pharmacy schools.